 In 1964, the Public Relations Society of America unveiled the Accredited in Public Relations (APR) credential as a way to recognize practitioners who have mastered the delivery of strategic communications.
 More than five decades later, the APR continues to be the gold standard of PR professionals.

-Currently, 19 percent of PRSA Richmond’s membership has earned its Accreditation in Public Relations.
+Currently, 19% of PRSA Richmond’s membership has earned its Accreditation in Public Relations.
 The chapter would like to see that number continue to grow.

-There are two ways members can prepare for the APR process:
+Members can prepare for the APR process via: